 1. Take an EA Preparation Course

 Everyone’s EA experience is different.
 Some people can get a high score based on everything they already know, without opening an EA book.
-But, for most students, a preparation course or one-on-one prep time with an EA personal tutor is necessary for two reasons: first, it puts you in the right direction in terms of exam content, strategies, solution paths, and tactics to tackle problems, by helping you structure a concrete and designated studying plan; secondly, it makes you feel much more confident and emotionally calm, as you work with a trustworthy and an experienced professional who knows the ins and outs of the exam and preparation for it, and can assist you with anything necessary throughout the process.
+But, for most students, a preparation course or one-on-one prep time with an EA personal tutor is necessary for two reasons.
+First, it puts you in the right direction in terms of exam content, strategies, solution paths, and tactics to tackle problems, by helping you structure a concrete and designated studying plan.
+Secondly, it makes you feel much more confident and emotionally calm, as you work with a trustworthy and experienced professional who knows the ins and outs of the exam and preparation for it and can assist you with anything necessary throughout the process.
 Apex GMAT, for example, offers complimentary consultation calls for interested individuals, looking for structured and personalized EA preparation.

 2. Create an Effective EA Study Schedule